Joel Kim Booster

-Joel Alexander Kim Booster (born Kim Joonmin; February 29, 1988) is a South Korean-born American actor, comedian, producer, and writer.
-He co-produced and wrote for Big Mouth and The Other Two and as an actor has appeared on Shrill, Search Party, and Sunnyside.
-In 2022, he wrote, produced, and starred in the Hulu romantic comedy Fire Island, a modern adaptation of Pride and Prejudice with a main cast of Asian American actors.
+Joel Alexander Kim Booster (born February 29, 1988), born Kim Joonmin (Korean: 김준민), is an American actor, comedian, producer, and writer.
+He is known for writing, producing, and starring in the Hulu romantic comedy film Fire Island and his role in the Apple TV comedy series Loot (2022–present), earning two Primetime Emmy Award nominations for the former.
+He has also co-produced, written, or guest starred for Big Mouth, The Other Two, Shrill, Search Party, and Sunnyside.

-Early life and education
+Early and personal life

 Born Kim Joonmin in Jeju Island, South Korea, Booster was adopted by an American couple as an infant.
 He was raised in Plainfield, Illinois, in a "conservative, white, Evangelical Christian family" and was initially homeschooled.
 He went to public school for the first time when he was 16, which he described as his "first time being around non-religious people."
+He studied theater at Millikin University for his bachelor's degree.
+He is a member of the Democratic Socialists of America.

-He knew he was gay from childhood but kept it a secret.
-His senior year in high school, his parents found out he was gay by reading his diary where he had described his sexual encounters with other boys.
+Booster is gay and often talks about his sexuality in his stand-up.
+He explained he knew he was gay from childhood ("before I knew I was Asian") but kept it a secret.
+During his senior year of high school, his parents found out his orientation by reading his diary where he had described his sexual encounters with other boys.
 Booster moved out and began to couchsurf until he stayed with a family friend.

-He studied theater at Millikin University for his bachelor's degree.
+On July 21, 2020, Booster publicly shared that he lives with bipolar disorder.

+On September 1, 2024, Booster announced on Twitter his engagement to John-Michael Sudsina in South Korea.